 Anna is a professional who works with financial information all day long.
 Both she and her spouse have great salaries, they don’t have any debt beyond their mortgage, and they have a sizable chunk of change invested for their retirement.
 “I’m really good with money and we’re doing well.
-I’m pretty sure I don’t need this,” she insisted when she heard about my financial literacy courses.
+I’m pretty sure I don’t need this,” she insisted when she heard about my Money Mastery courses.
 “Why would I go?”

 Still, she was curious.
 Was she making the best use of her money?
 Could she do better?
 Was there something she was missing?

 “Honestly, it’s the bit about money mindset that piqued my curiosity,” she admitted to me afterwards.
 She attended to prove her point: “I’m doing well; it’s all good.”